Jamsjz/notes/MOC/Data Visualization.md

 - Helps people see, interact with, and better understand data.
 - Visualize patterns and relationships

-[[Visualization Asthetic]] is a very important concept that helps Data Visualization for being so accessible.
+[[Visualization Aesthetic]] is a very important concept that helps Data Visualization for being so accessible.

 ---
 ## Disadvantages of Data Visualization